raccoongang/credentials/docs/verifiable_credentials/components.rst

 .. image:: ../_static/images/verifiable_credentials-admin-section.png
         :alt: Admin section

-Currently, there is a single Issuer configuration is active in a moment of time:
+Currently, only a single Issuer configuration can be active in a moment of time:

 .. image:: ../_static/images/verifiable_credentials-issuer-configuration.png
         :alt: Issuance Configurations

 Issuance configuration describes an Issuer - Organization/University/School on behalf of which verifiable credentials are created.
 Issuer's ID becomes a part of a verifiable credential and a cryptographic proof is generated with the help of Issuer's private key.
 Each Issuer has a verbose name.
-It can be deactivated with a switch.
+It can be deactivated (checkbox).

 .. note::
     Private key itself is a secret that is generated with the help of a cryptographic software.